-The purpose of this draft Statement is to provide the draft Weighting Factors in the AUG Table for the Gas Year 2021-2022 and to set out in detail how we determined these, so that they can be consulted upon.

-Following this consultation, we will publish the final AUG Statement, along with the final Weighting Factors, for approval by the UNC Committee.
-The final Weighting Factors will then be used in Settlement for the Gas Year commencing on 1st October 2021.
+The purpose of this Statement is to provide the proposed final Weighting Factors in the AUG Table for the Gas Year 2021-2022 and to set out in detail how we determined these, so that they can be approved by the UNC Committee.
+Subject to this approval, the proposed final Weighting Factors will then be used in Settlement for the Gas Year commencing on 1st October 2021.